mtask/CollectiFOR/README.md

 # CollectiFOR | DFIR Triage Tool

-A Python-based digital forensics and incident response (DFIR) triage tool to collect and analyze system and network artifacts from Linux based target machines.
+CollectiFOR is a digital forensics and incident response (DFIR) triage tool to collect and analyze system and network artifacts from Linux based target machines.
 Supports file collection, disk acquisition, memory acquisition, network capture, checksum calculation, and analysis of indicators of compromise.
+It main feature is the `collect` module which is used for data acquisition.

 ---

 ## Features

-**Collect Mode (`collect/collect.py`):**
+**Collect (`collect/collect.py`):**
 - File and directory collection
 - File permission and checksum inventory
 - Network capture (PCAP) using Scapy